anchore/vunnel/DEVELOPING.md

 - follow the workspace conventions for downloaded provider inputs, produced results, and tracking of metadata

-Each provider is given a "workspace" directory with the vunnel `root` directory named after the provider.
+Each provider is given a "workspace" directory within the vunnel `root` directory named after the provider.

 ```yaml
 data/                       # the "vunnel root" directory